adsforce/docs/src/en/media-source-configurations/adws/README.md

 * AdWords, one of Adsforce's integrated partners, is a leading provider of CPC, CPM, and publishing ads at designated sites;

-* In addition to click-based performance analysis, AdWords also supports other types of performance analysis such as cost, ad revenue, and view-through .
+* In addition to click-based performance analytics, AdWords also supports other types of performance analytics such as cost, ad revenue, and view-through .

 ## **AdWords Integration**